dfds-data/connect/README.md

 This contains a docker image with the connectors that we use.

+### Schema Registry with Postgres Driver

+This contains a docker image with the Postgres driver.

 ## Updating images

 1. Make your changes to the image